ntiss/sonar-apigee-plugin/README.md

 And :
  * activate all rules in the sonar way profile

-## Dependencies
-To work, this plugin needs sonar-xml-plugin and sonar-python-plugin installed.
-Thus, you can also have the measures for theses languages.

 ## Why this plugin ?
  * because companies, like mine, prefer using a centralized platform like Sonar, instead of an standalone tool